Trips out to some of the region's big-ticket sights, like Ephesus and Pamukkale, can be booked at any travel agency and at most hotels...

 off Cevat Şakir Caddesi · interesting places nearby

-Bodrum's fish market (sometimes called 'manavlar' for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, have them cooked (about TL6 extra) at any adjoining restaurant.
-If in doubt, waiters can help you decide – options run from top-end catches to cheaper farm fish.
+Bodrum's fish market (sometimes called 'manavlar' for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, have them cooked at any adjoining restaurant for about ₺10.

 The plain restaurants spill across the small streets, which get incredibly crowded and have zero atmosphere, save maybe for the people-watching.
 If indecisive, pick the busiest-looking place – locals are fiercely loyal to their favourites.